tbergman/db2018/README.md

 ## Introduction
 An interactive, mobile responsive music list that introduces readers to some of the best songs from 2018.
-Content sourced from [dbradmusic] (https://dbradmusic.com).
+Content sourced from [dbradmusic](https://dbradmusic.com).

 ### View the site at (http://dbradbestsongs.com)